*** Sponsored post ***

 Christmas family traditions weren’t a part of my childhood.
 I grew up in a socialist country where Christmas wasn’t celebrated, at least not in my family.
 Eventually times changed, but it took a while for old Bulgarian traditions to come back to life.
 Then I came to Australia and Christmas became the time when I missed my family most.
 My husband comes from a non-Christian family, so neither of us gave Christmas a lot of thought until we had kids.

-For a couple of years after our son was bored we continued as if Christmas wasn’t a big deal.
+For a couple of years after our son was born we continued as if Christmas wasn’t a big deal.
 But then things changed.
 Little eyes observed all the excitement around us and lit up like Christmas lights.
 We got inspired to start creating our own Christmas family traditions, based not on our ambiguous religious beliefs, but on our family values.

 We still have the first Christmas tree decorations our son made which are nothing other than toilet paper rolls with pieces of coloured paper stuck to them.
 Since then we’ve come a long way in creating decorations, cards and gifts for family and friends.